alirazajiwani/Static-Image-Processing-Using-Pynq-z1/README.md

 ![WhatsApp Image 2025-08-29 at 13 30 06_8eaa2bec](https://github.com/user-attachments/assets/1a7052a0-598e-4bc6-9e4a-53054b79c8e6)
 ## Results:
-The greyscale Image of the original image is then displayed on the Monitor connected via HDMI to the PYNQ board.
+The Grayscale filtered image is then displayed on the Monitor connected via HDMI to the PYNQ board.

 ![WhatsApp Image 2025-08-29 at 13 29 22_1a07d3b9](https://github.com/user-attachments/assets/b81311a4-d9b4-4e57-8747-1ff857ccb389)